jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (ib) to the extent that payment for the supply has been made during the taxable period, if the supply is a supply of services that is treated as being made in New Zealand by section 8(4B) together with any one of sections 9(1), 9(3)(a), 9(3)(aa), 9(6), 9(8), 25AA(2)(a) or 25AA(3)(a); or
     (ii) if the supply of goods and services is made during the taxable period by the registered person and neither of subparagraphs (i) and (ib) applies; or
   (c) in the case of a registered person who is required to account for tax payable under section 21D(1) and (3)(b), for the relevant adjustment period.
 (4B) A person who is treated under section 5(23) as a supplier of goods under section 11(1)(mb) is denied a deduction under subsection (3) in relation to the supply.
-However, this subsection does not apply to a person required to account for tax under section 5(23) who later becomes a registered person under section 51 and uses the relevant goods for making taxable supplies.
+However, this subsection does not apply to a person required to account for tax under section 5(23) who is either a registered person or later becomes a registered person and uses the relevant goods for making taxable supplies.
 (5) If, in relation to any taxable period and any registered person, the total amount that may be deducted under subsection (3) exceeds the aggregate amount of the output tax of that registered person attributable to that taxable period, the amount of the excess shall, subject to this Act, be refunded to that registered person by the Commissioner pursuant to section 46.

 ### 20A Goods and services tax incurred relating to determination of liability to tax